 One place you certainly don’t want to cut corners is with soil.
 This isn’t the time for cheap, questionably sourced soil from a discount store.
 Buy high-quality bagged soil, or ask your grow shop about reputable soil companies.
-Talk to farmers about making compost tea and building a soil food web, which helps your plant’s roots access all of the nutrients they need.
+Talk to local farmers (visit a farmer’s market and you’ll have your pick!) about making compost tea and building a soil food web, which helps your plant’s roots access all of the nutrients they need.

 What to Watch Out for While Your Marijuana Grows

 Checking the pH of their water and soil is one of the first things farmers do when starting new plants.
 Cannabis thrives in slightly acidic soil, in the vicinity of 5.5 to 6.8.
 Cannabis growing in unfavorable pH environments can become incapable of up-taking essential nutrients.
 Keeping an optimum pH is simple and affordable, and is critical to the health of your marijuana plants.

 How Much Should I Water My Cannabis Plant?

 When planting your cannabis, make sure you’ve provided adequate drainage.
 Leave the crown of the plant slightly higher than the soil, even if tiny roots are exposed.
 Under-watered plants look droopy, with leaves hanging by their stems.